 But, the Foundation has found new ways to use technology to continue to serve their mission and connect kids with families.
 Through the use of video conferencing and cloud-based document sharing systems, the Foundation has been able to work with courts to finalize the adoption process from a distance.
 They continue to advocate for more courts to embrace these digital tools.

 Learn more about one family’s experience with virtual adoption during COVID-19 here.

 Many foundations have come up with creative ways to use digital tools to fund the important work of community organizations.
 The Ford Foundation is proving that not all innovative ideas involve technology.

 They created an extraordinary solution to address the ongoing need for support for nonprofits in light of the economic crisis in the form of a Social Bond, the first Bond of its kind.
 The Foundation is selling $1 billion of these special bonds.
-The proceeds are distrubuted to support operations of organizations addressing inequality.
-This framework provides investors with a socially responsible investing option, and positions the Foundation to significantly increase their grant giving dollars – an estimated $1.7 billion more than their typical payouts over two years.
+The proceeds are distributed to support operations of organizations addressing inequality.
+This framework provides investors with a socially responsible investing option, and positions the Foundation to significantly increase their grant-giving dollars – an estimated $1.7 billion more than their typical payouts over two years.